iso 27001 statement of applicability

 Which version of the ISO 27001 Statement of Applicability is required?

-Before we answer which version of the SOA is required, let’s quickly understand what’s changed.
+Before we answer that, let’s quickly understand the changes.

 What’s changed in ISO 27002?